AhmedBHameed/perspective-challange/server/Readme.md

 perspective_1  | 	🛡️ ###########################🛡️
 ```

+# APIs

+- `/api/v1/funnel` for fetching funnel.
+- `/api/v1/mutate-session` for posting new session.

 # SERVICES:

 This applications comes with few helpful services that ease our life.
 Services are: